COVID-19 has rapidly transformed and interrupted how we organize and operate businesses.

-Scheduling in-person interviews are like trying to solve a Rubiks cube, especially if you are interviewing many applicants.
+Scheduling in-person interviews are like trying to solve a Rubik's cube, especially if you are interviewing many applicants.

 It includes finding a convenient time for those involved and then juggling the best personnel to sit and conduct the interviews.
 It can be demanding and lengthy for both the applicants and the managers.

 However, with virtual interviews, recorded questions and a one-way video reduces the headache associated with the hiring process.
-It allows the applicants to answer the questions at their convenience, and once the hiring team receives the responses, they can review within their appropriate time and schedule.
+It allows the applicants to answer the questions at their convenience, and once the hiring team receives the responses, they can review them within their appropriate time and schedule.

 In case the schedule never syncs up, the team can collaborate and leave notes through their online communication tools, pinpointing their preferred candidates.
-From there, it becomes easy to set up a video interview/virtual interviews and hold any further discussion with the shortlisted candidates.
+From there, it becomes easy to set up a video interview/virtual interview and hold any further discussion with the shortlisted candidates.

 3.Reduces small talk